-73 I received these reports in an Access-to-Information request to Crown-Indigenous Relations in July 2020, which I shared with the Nunatsiavut Government Secretariat.
-I undertook an analysis of these documents in a second report delivered in 2021.
+68 I received these reports in an Access-to-Information request to Crown-Indigenous Relations in July 2020, which I promptly shared with the Nunatsiavut Government Secretariat.
+I undertook and analysis of these documents in a second report delivered in 2021.